Digital-Forensics-Discord-Server/LawEnforcementResources/README.md

 * [MaxMind](https://www.maxmind.com/en/home) - Useful for resolving IPs.
 MaxMind is known for offering better geolocation than most other similar services.

-## DMARC Check Tool

-* [DMARC Check Tool](https://mxtoolbox.com/DMARC.aspx) - Diagnostic tool that will parse the DMARC Record for the queried domain name, display the DMARC Record, and run a series of diagnostic checks against the record

 ## Email Analysis

 * [Email Header Analyzer](https://mxtoolbox.com/EmailHeaders.aspx) - Will make email headers human readable by parsing them according to RFC 822
+* [DMARC Check Tool](https://mxtoolbox.com/DMARC.aspx) - Diagnostic tool that will parse the DMARC Record for the queried domain name, display the DMARC Record, and run a series of diagnostic checks against the record

 ## MLA Resources